Fabric guide & recommended suppliers

 Choosing the right fabric for your furniture is crucial to how much you will like your finished piece.
 Not all fabrics suit all furniture, in terms of style and shape.
 And if a piece is going to be used frequently, a more durable fabric is recommended.
 We always recommend requesting fabric samples before making your final decision, as fabric can feel and look very different in person than online.

-Upholstery fabrics have a Martindale or Rub Test: look for a rub test figure of upwards of 23,000.
+Upholstery-grade fabrics have a Martindale or Rub Test: look for a rub test figure of upwards of 23,000.
+If you find a fabric you like that doesn’t have a Martindale number, then it probably isn’t suitable for upholstery.
+If in doubt, please email us a link and we can advise you.
 If the furniture will be used in a particularly sunny room, it’s worth considering fabrics that have a good light-fastness rating.
 Regarding budget, the price per metre of upholstery fabric varies considerably.
 As a general rule, you’re usually buying good quality fabrics if you spend over £30 per metre.
 Remember: trust your instincts.
 If you love the fabric and feel that it’s the right choice, it is!

 Recommended fabric companies